chaseruskin/orbit/docs/src/reference/environment_variables.md

 - `ORBIT_OUT_DIR` - The full path to the directory where all generated artifacts for the current target will be stored.
 This directory is inside the target directory for the current ip, and is unique for each selected target.

+- `ORBIT_CHANNEL_NAME` - The name of the current channel being used in the publishing process.

+- `ORBIT_CHANNEL_DIR` - The full path to the directory that is the root of the current channel.

-- `ORBIT_CHANNEL_DIR` - The full path to the directory where the current ip's manifest will be placed for the current channel in the publishing process.
+- `ORBIT_CHANNEL_IP_DIR` - The full path to the directory in the current channel where the current ip's manifest will be copied to during the publishing process.

 ## Checking the environment